YTLitePlus/YTLitePlus/README.md

 15. **YouMute**: Mute/unmute videos in the YouTube Video Player directly.

+16. **YTNoCommunityPosts**: this can disable all the Community Posts on the YouTube app.

-16. **LowContrastMode**: makes the YouTube Interface Low Contrast as possible to make it easier on the eyes.
+17. **LowContrastMode**: makes the YouTube Interface Low Contrast as possible to make it easier on the eyes.

 any many more...
 </details>